LLNL/magpie/README.md

 Older Supported Packages & Features
 -----------------------------------

-Some packages and features were dropped in Magpie 2.0 due to lack of interest, the software becoming old/deprecated, and/or their initial experimental addition into Magpie.
-If you are interested in them, please look at Magpie 1.X versions for supported versions and documentation.
-If you are very interested in support in Magpie 2.0 beyond an experimental nature, please submit a support request and we can reconsider adding it back in.
+Some packages and features were dropped due to lack of interest, the software becoming old/deprecated, and/or their initial experimental addition into Magpie.
+If you are interested in them, please look at older versions for supported versions and documentation.
+If you are very interested in support in current versions of Magpie beyond an experimental nature, please submit a support request and we can reconsider adding it back in.

+Removed in Magpie 2.0

    - Hadoop 1.X support
    - Tachyon